A Beginner’s Guide To The H-1B Lottery

 Filing the LCA

 Before submitting the H-1B petition for a foreign national, an employer must file a Labor Condition Application (also known as ETA Form 9035) with the U.S. Department of Labor (“DOL”), which establishes that the employer will pay the required wage for the position and employ the visa holder under fair working conditions.
-LCAs normally take seven days to be certified by the DOL, but during peak times, they can take longer.
-Given that there is also an LCA registration process, employers are urged to begin the LCA process well before mid-March.
+LCAs normally take seven days to be certified by the DOL, but they can take longer during peak times.
+Due to the LCA registration process, many employers begin the process well before mid-March.

-Employers should also note that a new LCA may need to be filed based on changes to the H-1B employee’s work conditions.
-An H-1B amendment may also be necessary.
-More information is available in this post for the employment changes that require updates.
+Employers should also note that a new LCA may need to be filed based on changes to the H-1B employee’s work conditions and an H-1B amendment may also be necessary.
+This post provides more information about employment changes that require updates.

 Perfecting the H-1B Petition